philthompson10/pyqtdeploy/doc/sysroot.rst

             the line and a file object to which the (possibly) modified line should be written to.

+    .. py:attribute:: preinstalls

+        The list of components that this component is dependent on.

     .. py:method:: progress(message)

         A progress message is displayed to the user.
 It will be suppressed if